 You also only need 2 ingredients as well, which is another reason why I love it.

-“This post is in partnership with Boppy®.
-All opinions and experiences are my own and were not influenced in any way.”
+This post is sponsored by Boiron® and PTPA.As always, all opinions and statements are my own and were not influenced in any way.

 Colic is not fun for any parent, whether new or experienced.
 My sister dealt with a semi-colicky baby, and I honestly don’t know how she managed.
 I’d go completely bonkers!
 I get so stressed when my 1 and 4-year-old cries or whines at me for more than an hour after I’ve satisfied all of their needs.
 But, when my youngest has those episodes, she is either tired and wants to be held, or she wants to have the ninny when I’m trying to finish cooking dinner.
 It’s definitely difficult to handle sometimes.
 The life of a parent.